mukurpuri/Ed/README.md

 Used HTML5 validation with required attributes on input fields.
 The aria-live region will dynamically announce form errors if validation fails.

+### Tools Used for Testing:

+1. #### Browser Developer Tools:
+For testing color contrast and keyboard navigation we used axeDevTools v4.84.3.

+2. #### Screen Reader:
+Tested with Voice Over on Mac and Narrator on Windows to ensure that the content is accessible.

+3. #### WAVE Tools:
+Used for automated accessibility checks and identifying issues.